 Except in special cases—when you intentionally choose a specific angle or bias—it’s important to keep all drill holes perpendicular to the surface.
 This is easy to accomplish with a drill press, but there are plenty of occasions when you need to use a hand drill/driver to complete the task, like drilling into a wall or cabinet door.
 Many drills have a bubble level, but those can only help in certain situations, and most walls are not exactly flat or straight.

 One option is to buy a specific type of jig—a portable drill guide.
 I like this one from Big Gator Tools.
-But it’s important to know you can also whip one up at home with some wood scraps for an easy, no-cost alternative.
+But it’s important to know you can also whip one up at home pretty easily, and at no cost, just using wood scraps.

 Begin by gluing up a basic L-shape from some scrap hardwood.
 Using glue and clamps, place the blocks against a square to ensure a perfect 90° angle.
 Allow the glue to dry, then drill a hole in one side and add some string or wire for easy storage.
 I keep mine attached to a clip on my tool bag, where I keep my drill, some bits, a small level and drywall anchors for small tasks.